-Devaluation can result from government action or an economic crisis; devaluation is a reduction in the value of a nation's currency against other currencies.
+Devaluation can result from government action that mandates a reduction in the value of the local currency against other currencies.

 To the extent that a country sells more goods and services abroad than it buys, there will be a greater demand for its currency and a tendency for it to appreciate in value-unless the government pursues foreign-exchange policies that do not allow the currency to fluctuate.
 In international economics, such policies are called mercantilism or competitive-currency politics because they favor domestic industries at the expense of foreign competitors.